k0retux/fuddly/docs/source/tutorial.rst

 Within the tutorial project (``projects/tuto.py``), multiple targets have been defined:

-- three different :class:`fuddly.framework.targets.local.LocalTarget` for interacting with local programs;
+- three different :class:`fuddly.targets.local.LocalTarget` for interacting with local programs;
-- a :class:`fuddly.framework.targets.printer.PrinterTarget` to communicate with a CUPS server;
+- a :class:`fuddly.targets.printer.PrinterTarget` to communicate with a CUPS server;
-- and finally a :class:`fuddly.framework.targets.network.NetworkTarget` that is setup with two interfaces from which data can be sent to (and feedback retrieved from), plus an additional feedback source.
+- and finally a :class:`fuddly.targets.network.NetworkTarget` that is setup with two interfaces from which data can be sent to (and feedback retrieved from), plus an additional feedback source.